 A number of years ago, after finishing ninth in the Indy 500, racecar driver Tony Stewart flew to Concord, North Carolina, to compete in NASCAR’s Coca-Cola 600 that same night—a grueling feat in racing.
 During the race, he began to feel nauseous and hot.
 By the race’s end, he had become so weak and dizzy that he was unable to climb out of his car and had to be taken to the hospital to replenish his fluids.

 Tony was suffering from dehydration, the combined result of exertion (he drove 1,090 miles that day), heat, and inadequate fluid intake.
-Although Tony’s story is extreme, many people fail to drink enough water—especially during the summer.
+Although Tony’s story is extreme, many people suffer from dehydration because they fail to drink enough water—especially during the summer.

 Your body is a water-based environment.
 In fact, two-thirds of the human body is water.
 Water is required for the distribution of nutrients, electrolytes, hormones, and other chemical messengers throughout the body, as well as the removal of waste products.
 Water is involved in cellular energy production and the maintenance of body temperature.
 It is also an important structural component of skin, cartilage, and other tissues.